 14 Best Camera Brands

 Now we’ll take a look at the best camera brands in more detail.
-We’ll tell you what each brand does, and why you need to know about them.
+We’ll tell you what each brand does best and why you need to know about them.

 Canon is one of the most respected names in photography.
 They’ve been around for decades and remain at the top of the photography tree.
 Their name alone has connotations of quality, reliability, and performance.
 And they don’t rely on the credit of their brand name.
 They innovate and consistently produce cameras worth using.